AUC Funday Sunday In-Person...

 3. Coffee Time is right after worship in the entranceway.

-Our Sunday morning Nursery program for children up to 4 years of age has returned!
+Our Sunday morning Nursery program is for children up to 4 years of age!
 This program is run by Trinity Anglican for both the Anglican and United Church services.
 The Nursery is located on the lower level of Trinity Anglican Church next to the AUC office.
 Leila Eskandari is the Nursery Coordinator and she is assisted each Sunday with an AUC volunteer.
 Please come down to the Nursery and welcome Leila!

 If you are interested in serving as a Nursery volunteer